stripe-archive/wilde-things/Step5/README.md

 ## Step 5: Subscriptions: billing more than once in a Wilde

 Some people may be happy getting their fix of Wilde quotes by purchasing one every time they get the itch.
-Butt the true fans want their daily fix of Wilde.
+But the true fans want their daily fix of Wilde.

 In this step, we add a way to sign up for a monthly plan that charges $400 a month for daily Oscar Wilde quotes.
 We leave it as an exercise to the reader to implement the actual sending of Wilde quotes everyday.